The first fact of life: a lot of textual data is generated every day through emails, social media, and other channels.

 The second: around 80% of generated data is unstructured, meaning it is not in the form that computers generally understand.

 To work with such big data effectively, we first need to train AI/ML models to understand, analyze, interpret, and act on it.
 This is where text annotation comes in.
+Text annotation involves assigning content to predefined categories to create high quality labelled data for machine learning.

 This post explores the fundamentals of text labeling, why it matters, its types, and how you can get started with Unitlab AI.